-Horsetail Herb Farm grows medicinal and culinary herbs in the Finger Lakes Region of New York.
-They are certified organic by the USDA; farming on a small scale using human power.
-Sole proprietor Becky Frye has 9 years of experience farming and she and her partner/teammate Corey McNaughton cultivate over 20 species of herbs, increasing that number every year.
-These species include temperate tulsi, calendula, oats, nettle, yarrow, mullein, echinacea, lemon balm, marshmallow, catnip and many more!
-Becky is a land-less farmer, and is very grateful for the people allowing her to grow on their land.
+Horsetail Herb Farm grows certified Organic medicinal and culinary herbs in Marathon, New York on a small scale using horse power, and human power.
+Sole proprietor Becky Frye has 10 years of experience farming and she and her partner/teammate Corey McNaughton cultivate over 20 species of herbs, increasing that number every year.
+These species include temperate tulsi, calendula, oats, nettle, yarrow, echinacea, lemon balm, marshmallow, catnip and many more!

 Being close to the plants is a dream!
-All sowing, transplanting, weeding, harvesting, drying, garbling and packing of the herbs is done by hand.
-Although working by hand is very rewarding, Becky’s goal is to employ a team of draft horses for the heavy work.
+All sowing, transplanting, harvesting, drying, arranging, garbling and packing of the herbs is done by hand.
+Although doing all the work by hand was very rewarding, using draft horses for the heavy work is very helpful!
 Having horses around not only brings fertility to land, but extends the connection that the farmer has with the plants, to the horses, forming a triad of fulfillment and connection.
 The environmental implications of diesel-free traction help Becky towards her ultimate goal of existing in the world while doing the least amount of harm possible.
-Add regenerative soil building practices, biodynamic tendencies, and a deep respect for soil biota and no-till farming for a great environment to grow healing plants.
+Add regenerative soil-building practices, biodynamic tendencies, and a deep respect for soil biota and no-till farming for a great environment to grow healing plants.

 What is Becky’s favorite herb?
 It’s a solid tie between Yarrow and Nettle, two plants that have unfailingly been there for her during times of desperate need.